 PSA: they have heated domes on their rooftop during the winter!

 We are always on a mission to eat “the best burger ever”, so the day we moved into our new apartment, we went to a bar down the street that had a burger on their menu.
 Walking into Villains, we already loved it.
 Very cool ambiance, LOVE THE BEER WALL.
 The only thing they are missing is a patio.
 I wasn’t feeling a burger so I ordered a grilled cheese, which came with tater tots.
-My boyfriend ordered the Villains Burger (North Country Bacon, Hooks Cheddar, Pickles, Red Onion, Beef Fat Mayo & Fries).
+My friend ordered the Villains Burger (North Country Bacon, Hooks Cheddar, Pickles, Red Onion, Beef Fat Mayo & Fries).
 We were actually pretty disappointed in the burger.
 It was a thick dry patty, and lacked the flavors we expected.
 On the other had, the grilled cheese was pretty good, and come on, who doesn’t like tater tots?
 Over all I think we would definitely come back here, but we would order beer and get a charcuterie plate instead of a burger.

 Update: we can’t come back, they recently closed! 😦

 What better place to go for date night then a place that has beer flights!?
 First Draft is a premium craft beer stop located in the heart of South Loop.
 It is a hole in the wall kind of bar, but it was packed even on a weeknight.
 It seemed like a lot of happy hour people were still there around dinner time!
 The inside reminded me of a college bar.
 Unfortunately they were short staffed that night and the service was terrible, but the beer, pretzel balls and cheese curds made up for the bad service.
 We ordered the burger since it was on special and got a side of mac and cheese.
 It was actually pretty good.
 It was more a “fast food burger” as opposed to a gourmet burger.
 This is definitely a spot to get good drinks and appetizers and watch a game.